jd-zhao/jd-zhao/README.md

 ## 👋 Hi there :)
 Hello, my name is James Zhao.
-I am a sophomore at Yale University majoring in CS.
+I am a rising junior at Yale University majoring in CS.
 Feel free to reach out via [email](mailto:jamesjdzhao@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/jd-zhao/)!

 ## 🌱 Projects
 * I am a Research Assistant with the Yale Interactive Machines Group.
 Our research paper is [here](https://arxiv.org/abs/2012.12336).